jeffrey-effendy/vs-uva-answers/README.md

-# UVA Answers
+# UVA Answers in Visual Studio

 ## Features

 - Answers to UVA, still ongoing
 - If the title is (WA), it means I believe the algorithm is correct but missing either the test cases or presentation error, so do not use for submission
-- Procided test cases and test code
+- Provided test cases and test code
+- Easy testing answers and finding difference, some details are hard to notice especially spaces, thus the test cases will save your points

+---

 ## How to use